-Trellises come in many shapes – square, rectangle, triangular on the wall or even pyramid style!
+Trellises come in many shapes – square, rectangle, triangular on the wall, or even pyramid style!
 Different wood trellises include end posts (vertical poles), A-frames, and other trellises.
 The size and shape of Trellis Ideas will depend on the type of plants you’re growing and how much coverage you desire.

 Metal wire trellis:

-A metal wire trellis is perfect if you have an area in your garden dominated by tall grass and weeds but want to add colour through flowering plants.
+A metal wire trellis is perfect if you have an area in your garden dominated by tall grass and weeds but want to add color through flowering plants.
 The framework itself will need to be strong enough to not fall over under the weight of the plants that grow on it, and metal wire is a good choice for this.

 Cinder Block Trellis: